 A: North Carolina law does not place a limit or cap on pain and suffering compensation in personal injury claims.
 There is no upper limit to the amount you can claim, but the amount listed in your claim must be proportionate to the severity of your condition after the injury.
 For example, a plaintiff left permanently disabled by their personal injury is likely to secure far more pain and suffering compensation than a plaintiff who will make a complete recovery.

 A: When a personal injury results from negligence, the defendant faces liability for the victim’s civil damages, but they are unlikely to face criminal charges.
 However, if they were egregiously or criminally negligent, committed the act in question with intent to do harm, or acted with clear and reckless disregard for the safety of others, criminal prosecution from the state could fall in tandem with the civil suit from the victim.

 A: The right legal team will make all aspects of your impending personal injury case easier to manage and more likely to generate the results you hope to see.
 Even after you account for the cost of hiring your attorney, the difference they make in the quality of your final compensation can more than makeup for the cost of hiring them.
-The attorneys at Helton, Cody & Associates, PLLC, are often able to enhance our clients’ recoveries far more than they initially expected.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, are often able to enhance our clients’ recoveries far more than they initially expected.

 Time is a vital concern if you plan to file any type of personal injury action in Lenoir, NC.
 You have a limited time in which to file your personal injury claim after another party has injured you.
 Taking swift legal action not only ensures that you will meet this time limit but also helps preserve the viability of evidence and reliability of witness testimony you may need to prove liability for your damages.
-Contact Helton, Cody & Associates, PLLC, right away to schedule a free consultation with a Lenoir personal injury attorney who can help you understand your situation in clearer detail.
+Contact Law Office of Lyndon R. Helton, PLLC, right away to schedule a free consultation with a Lenoir personal injury attorney who can help you understand your situation in clearer detail.